DIYbiosphere/sphere/docs/basics/library.md

 - **logo**
 - **title**
 - **homepage**
-- **since** and end date if it applies; these entries are "inactive".
+- **start-date** and end date if it applies; these entries are "inactive".
 In the Events class, this reflects the event's calendar
 - **expiration**
 - **host**
 - **type**